Macmod/goblob/README.md

 * Improve project structure
 * Check blob domain for NXDOMAIN before trying wordlist to save bandwidth
 * Option to read accounts from stdin
-* Compute total size of each container and show it in the results

 # License
 The MIT License (MIT)